Amman Bus Rapid Transit

 Construction work on the BRT system started in 2010, but was halted soon after amid feasibility concerns.
-Resuming in 2015, the first route of the BRT system was inaugurated in July 2021, and the second was inaugurated in August 2022.
-Another BRT route connecting Amman with Zarqa is also under construction and is expected to be operational by the end of 2023.
+Resuming in 2015, the BRT system's routes were gradually inaugurated starting 2021.
+Another BRT route connecting Amman with Zarqa started operations in May 2024.

 The BRT system in Amman runs on 2 routes: the first from Sweileh in northwest Amman to the Ras Al-Ain area next to downtown Amman, and the second from Sweileh to Mahatta terminal in eastern Amman.
 Both routes meet at the Sports City intersection.

-Ticket price for both lines are currently at 0.55 Jordanian dinars (around $0.78), bought either online via the Amman Bus mobile application or as a rechargeable card in major terminals.
+Ticket price for both lines are currently at 0.55 Jordanian dinars (around $0.78), bought either online via the Amman Bus mobile application or as a rechargeable card in major terminals and recently via Visa Cards with an additional 0.09$.
 Passengers scan their cards or QR codes on phone when boarding the bus, where the price ticket is subtracted from the available balance.
 The buses are air-conditioned, accessible, monitored with security cameras and have free internet service.